ghc/ghc/doc/user-settings.md

 ## Verbose command lines

 By default Hadrian does not print full command lines during the build process and instead prints short human readable digests for each executed command.
-It is possible to suppress this behaviour completely or partially using `verboseCommands` setting:
+You can suppress this behaviour completely or partially using `verboseCommands` setting:
 ```haskell
 -- | Set to True to print full command lines during the build process.
 Note,
 -- this is a Predicate, hence you can enable verbose output for a chosen package